-With the ramp up of ABM, more investment in MarTech and the growing need to cut through the noise, it is imperative to keep your B2B website performing the best it can be.
+With the ramp-up of ABM, more investment in Martech and the growing need to cut through the noise, it is imperative to keep your B2B website performing the best it can be.
 After all, it is your biggest digital marketing asset!
 But how can we do it?
 Simple – by providing the most relevant message to each visitor to improve their onsite engagement and increase your onsite conversions.
-However, we all know that a website re-build is a lengthy process which requires a wedge of additional budget.
+However, we all know that a website re-build is a lengthy process that requires a wedge of additional budget.
 You might be thinking that exploring new tech during a rebuild is bad timing, but with personalization and onsite conversion tools becoming easier to adopt, it’s the perfect time to extend your research and start implementing tools that can make your new website work faster and smarter.

 Let me explain why…